flancia-coop/doc.anagora.org/flancia-meet.md

     - for this weekend:
         - [[add oauth]]
             - [[j0lms]] un poco de sesgo en contra de autenticación, que sólo fuera un link a git fue una atracción
+            - [ ] [[flancian]] you are right, thank you! we need to finish the 'add repository' automatic flow first.
         - [[opt in writes]]
         - [[building bridges]]
         - [[an open letter to an agora]]